-Service improvements supported the increase in the number of new network affiliates despite some churn.
-As of end-September 2024, pharmaceutical network affiliates totaled 10,435 (+679 from end-FY03/24; 97% of the full-year target), comprising 452 directly operated pharmacies and 9,983 affiliates.
-Sales of pharmaceutical products grew by 8.3% YoY to JPY328.8bn, driven by the addition of new network affiliates.
+Service improvements supported the increase in the number of new network affiliates.
+As of end-December 2024, pharmaceutical network affiliates totaled 10,737 (+981 from end-FY03/24), comprising 455 directly operated pharmacies and 10,282 affiliates.

-The company offered 113 products (49 ingredients) as of end-September 2024.
-The number of new partner pharmacies steadily grew, with the total number of partner pharmacies reaching 5,700 (+1,806 YoY; 81% of full-year forecast) as of end-September 2024.
-Revenue at the mainstay subsidiary, Feldsenf Pharma, rose 61.5% YoY to JPY2.1bn.
+The company offered 117 products (52 ingredients) as of end-December 2024.
+The number of new partner pharmacies steadily grew, with the total number of partner pharmacies reaching 6,562 (+2,148 YoY) as of end-December 2024.
+Revenue for consolidated subsidiary Feldsenf Pharma increased 59% to JPY3.5bn.

-The company established a subsidiary, PharmaShift Co., Ltd., on October 1, 2020, to create a "new pharmaceutical platform" for the digital age.
+The company established subsidiary PharmaShift Co., Ltd. on October 1, 2020, to create a "new pharmaceutical platform" for the digital age.
 In March 2021, the subsidiary launched the "Tsunagaru Pharmacy" service utilizing its official LINE account.

 The number of new stores using the service steadily grew in response to increased demand to address the NHI drug price revision.
-As of end-September 2024, the number of pharmacies using the service was 5,576 (+894 from end-FY03/24; 98% of annual plan).
-The number of LINE app registrations reached 1.25mn at end-1H, compared to the full-year target of 1.4mn.
+As of end-December 2024, the number of pharmacies using the service was 5,823 (+1,141 from end-FY03/24).